johngodley/redirection/readme.txt

 You can match query parameters exactly, ignore them, and even pass them through to your target.

+= Migrate Permalinks =

+Changed your permalink structure?
+You can migrate old permalinks simply by entering the old permalink structure.
+Multiple migrations are supported.

 = Apache & Nginx support =

 By default Redirection will manage all redirects using WordPress.
 However you can configure it so redirects are automatically saved to a .htaccess file and handled by Apache itself.